LAAC-LSCP/ChildProject/docs/source/metrics.rst

 ~~~~~~~~~~~~~~

 .. _list_structure:

 The Custom metrics pipeline allows you to provide your own list of desired metrics to the pipeline to be extracted.
 The list must be in a csv file containing the following colums:

- - callable (required) : name of the metric to extract, see :ref:`list-metrics`
+- callable (required) : name of the metric to extract, see :ref:`the list <list-metrics>`
 - set (required) : name of the set to extract from, make sure this annotations set is capable (has the required information) to extract this specific metric
 - name (optional) : name to use in the resulting metrics.
 If none is given, a default name will be used.
 Use this to extract the same metric for different sets and avoid name clashes.
 - <argument> (depending on the requirements of the metric you chose) : For each required argument of a metric, add a column of that argument's name.

 This is an example of a csv file we use to extract metrics.
 We want to extract the number of vocalizations per hour of the key child (CHI), male adult (MAL) and female adult (FEM) on 2 different sets to compare their result.